-While the Company encourages its employees to be involved in outside activities, including charitable and political functions, federal law prohibits the Company from making political contributions.
+While Live Oak encourages its employees to be involved in outside activities, including charitable and political functions, federal law prohibits Live Oak from making political contributions.
 At no time will employees solicit other employees for political contributions or coerce others into contributing to any organizations.
-Conduct must not give the perception that benefits to the Company or its business connections are sought or desired.
+Conduct must not give the perception that benefits to Live Oak or its business connections are sought or desired.

-Additionally, offers of directorship from any outside organization that has or desires a business relationship with the Company, or from any institution within the financial industry, must be reported to, and are subject to the approval of, the President prior to acceptance.
+Additionally, offers of directorship from any outside organization that has or desires a business relationship with Live Oak, or from any institution within the financial industry, must be reported to, and are subject to the approval of, the President prior to acceptance.

-Capitalizing on opportunities for personal gain or compensation outside of that provided by the Company for the performance of services for the Company is strictly prohibited.
-Employment outside and in addition to employment at the Company must be reported to an employee's immediate supervisor.
+Capitalizing on opportunities for personal gain or compensation outside of that provided by Live Oak for the performance of services for Live Oak is strictly prohibited.
+Employment outside and in addition to employment at Live Oak must be reported to an employee's immediate supervisor.